By Vietnam specialist Will

 Here, vendors in embroidery-embellished tribal wear come from the hills to sell their wares.
 Should time allow, head to Ha Giang for markets that embody the culture of the people living there.

-7. Zip around Saigon on a Vespa at night
+7. Zip around Ho Chi Minh City on a Vespa at night

-The volume of traffic in Saigon is overwhelming, so I was relieved that the night-time Vespa tour takes you from the crowded District 1 to the city’s quieter outer reaches.
+The volume of traffic in Ho Chi Minh City is overwhelming, so I was relieved that the night-time Vespa tour takes you from the crowded District 1 to the city’s quieter outer reaches.
 With just a crash helmet, a sense of trust, and an appetite for adventure, I prepared for an exhilarating ride that did not disappoint.

 There are stops at cafés, street food stalls, and bars (where you’ll join up with your guide who is following from behind) as well as the option to sample all manner of local dishes (I was pleasantly surprised by fried frog).